mozilla/open-leadership-training-series/_articles/github-for-collaboration/collaborative-workflow-for-contributions.md

 6. Wrap the body at 72 characters
 7. Use the body to explain what and why vs. how

+For example:

+This is an example on how to write a proper commit message while contributing
+                //Notice here the capitalisation of the header and the absence of a period in the commit header

+The paragraphs should contain enough information about the changes commited and what is all it is about.

+There should be a line space between each paragraph.
+Describe about the functions you have used in the changes you have committed.
+Write what was wrong with the code and how did you fix it.

+**End of Example

 ### {{ site.assignment }} As a Contributor, Make a Pull Request

 1. Find a project you’d like to contribute to and check out the README